Crown Castle International Corp Q4 2025 Earnings Call Transcript

 Michael Rollins — Analyst, Citi

-Christian H. Hillabrant — President, Chief Executive Officer & Director
+Christian Hillabrant — Chief Executive Officer, President and Director

-I’ll start maybe and hand it over to sunit.
-So thanks Michael.
-I think if you think back at where we are at this point, there’s a couple headwinds, if you will, around It’s a cyclical 5G coverage in the deployment cycle of say a 10 year decade long deployment cycle.
-And there’s been great progress made by the operators and getting initial coverage out.
-You have a couple new CEOs and the MNOs in place which are obviously coming on strong, finding their ways and talking about overall cost reductions and focus within their businesses as they revise their strategy.
+I’ll start and maybe hand it over to Sunit.
+So thanks, Michael.
+I think if you think back at where we are at this point, there’s a couple of headwinds, if you will, around — it’s a cyclical 5G coverage in the deployment cycle of, say, a 10-year, decade-long deployment cycle, and there’s been great progress made by the operators in getting initial coverage out.
+You have a couple of new CEOs in the MNOs in place, which are obviously coming on strong, finding their ways and talking about overall cost reductions and focus within their businesses as they revise their strategy.

-Sunit S. Patel — Executive Vice President & Chief Financial Officer
+Sunit Patel — Executive Vice President and Chief Financial Officer

-Yeah, I think what I would say is just further supporting what Chris said.
-I mean, we think the mobile data demand continues apace at pretty healthy terms, pretty healthy growth rates.
-As we talked about last quarter, all the three major MNOs required spectrum in the last year, the FCC auctioning 800 megawatts of spectrum beginning next year.
-So and then when we look at our leasing activity from our, you know, current leasing activity gives us, you know, gives us some visibility into future activity.
-So when you put all that together, yeah, we think that the 3.5% is a low point for us and we should do better from there.
+All the three major MNOs have acquired spectrum in the last year.
+The FCC is auctioning 800 megahertz of spectrum beginning next year.
+So — and then when we look at our leasing activity from — our current leasing activity gives us some visibility into future activity.
+So when you put all that together, yes, we think that the 3.5% is a low point for us, and we should do better from there.

 Michael Rollins — Analyst, Citi